-In 1990, the original store moved to larger premises in Paris’ le Marais, where L’Eclaireur would pioneer the retail concept of mixing interior design, furniture, and fashion, and continue to stock fashion’s emerging iconoclasts including Comme des Garçons, Dries van Noten, Vivienne Westwood , Alexander McQueen, and Ann Demeulemeester .
+In 1990, the original store relocated to a larger premises in Paris’s Le Marais, where it would pioneer the retail concept of mixing interior design, furniture and fashion, and continue to stock fashion’s emerging iconoclasts including Comme des Garçons, Dries van Noten, Yojhi Yamamoto, Alexander McQueen, and Ann Demeulemeester .